 A lobectomy is the removal of an entire lobe of the brain.
-Temporal lobectomy is the most common type of epilepsy surgery, and frontal lobectomy is the second.
+Temporal lobectomy is the most common type of surgery for temporal lobe epilepsy and frontal lobectomy is the second.

 Lobectomies are the most successful type of epilepsy surgery.
 60 to 70 percent of children who have had temporal lobectomies are free of seizures that impair consciousness or cause abnormal movements.